davidedc/raspberry-pi-autoVj/README.md

 Automatic motion graphics for Raspberry pi using pi3d framework.

 Just download pi3d https://github.com/tipam/pi3d , add this project in a folder under the main directory (pi3d-master).
-Then run Geany (Programming -> Genie) , load the file starting with "GradientColor..." and press the "gears" icon.
+Then run Geany (Programming -> Geany) , load the file starting with "GradientColor..." and press the "gears" icon.

 Press esc to exit, and press space to take fantastic screenshots (will end up in the screenshots directory).